Glendale, Washington

 Glendale is an unincorporated community in Island County, in the U.S. state of Washington.
+It is located on the southeast coast of Whidbey Island, and should not be confused with the neighborhood in Seattle.

 History

 Glendale was founded around 1907, and was descriptively named.
 A post office called Glendale was established in 1905, and remained in operation until 1943.